 4. Provide feedback about the results of referrals to Part C providers

-Narrow and Refine Our Message
+Narrowing and Refining Our Message

 In going through the guide and reviewing the toolkit resources, we realized we had really missed the mark in our work with referring programs and agencies, especially Part C. We were so focused on eligibility and the referral process, that we neglected to let partners know why they should refer children to us—what the benefits were for families and children, as well as for Part C staff.
 We had also neglected to provide feedback to referring agencies about something else that is important to them, what happens with the children and families they refer.